mihaip/clipboard-sync/README.md

 - Use the [Commands API](http://developer.chrome.com/trunk/extensions/commands.html) to define shortcuts for copy and paste.
 - Use [event pages](http://developer.chrome.com/trunk/extensions/event_pages.html).
 - See if `execCommand` when pasting generates [a paste event](http://dev.w3.org/2006/webapi/clipops/), use that for rich data support.
+- Don't show the sync notification if the clipboard data is stale (>1 hour old), for cases where a Chrome instance is started later.